kunalsanga/AI-Health-Assitant-Web/README.md

 Conversational AI: Chat with an AI assistant for quick health-related queries.
 Secure & Scalable: Built with robust backend technologies and cloud integration for seamless performance.
 (Technologies)
-Frontend: HTML, CSS, JavaScript (React)
+Frontend: HTML, CSS, JavaScript.
-Backend: Node.js / Flask / Django (Choose accordingly)
+Backend: Node.js
-AI/ML: TensorFlow / PyTorch / OpenAI API
+AI/ML: TensorFlow / PyTorch / OpenAI / Gemini .
-Database: MongoDB / PostgreSQL
+Database: MongoDB
-Hosting: AWS / Azure / Heroku
+Hosting: local hosting
-Vision
+(Vision)
 Empowering individuals to take charge of their health with AI-driven insights and a user-friendly interface.